stain/ro-crate-paper/manuscript.md

 A similar separation of concerns can be found if considering the RO-Crate as a set of files, where the _transport-level_ metadata, such as checksum of files, are [delegated to BagIt](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#adding-ro-crate-to-bagit) manifests, a standard focusing on the preservation challenges of digital libraries[@doi:10.17487/rfc8493].
 As such, RO-Crates are not required to iterate all the files in their folder hierarchy, only those that benefit from being described.

 Specifically, a BCO alone is insufficient for reliable re-execution of a workflow, which would need a compatible workflow engine depending on the workflow definition language, so IEEE 2791 recommends using Common Workflow Language [@arxiv:2105.07028] for interoperable pipeline execution.
-CWL itself relies on tool packaging in software containers using Docker or Conda.
+CWL itself relies on tool packaging in software containers using [Docker](https://www.docker.com/) or [Conda](https://docs.conda.io/).
 Thus, we can consider BCO RO-Crate as a stack: transport-level manifests of files (BagIt), provenance, typing and context of those files (RO-Crate), workflow overview and purpose (BCO), interoperable workflow definition (CWL) and tool distribution (Docker).

 ![**Separation of Concerns in BCO RO-Crate**.
 BioCompute Object (IEEE2791) is a JSON file that structurally explains the purpose and implementation of a computational workflow, for instance implemented in Nextflow, that installs the workflow’s software dependencies as Docker containers or BioConda packages.
 An example execution of the workflow shows the different kinds of result outputs, which may be external, using GitHub LFS to support larger data.
 RO-Crate gathers all these local and external resources, relating them and giving individual descriptions, for instance permanent DOI identifiers for reused datasets accessed from Zenodo, but also adding external identifiers to attribute authors using ORCID or to identify which licences apply to individual resources.
-The RO-Crate and its local files are captured in a BagIt whose checksum ensures completeness, combined with Big Data Bag [@doi:10.1109/BigData.2016.7840618] features to “complete” the bag with large external files such as the workflow outputs](images/ro-crate-bco-sep-of-concerns.svg "separationofconcerns")
+The RO-Crate and its local files are captured in a BagIt whose checksum ensures completeness, combined with Big Data Bag [@doi:10.1109/BigData.2016.7840618] features to “complete” the bag with large external files such as the workflow outputs](images/ro-crate-bco-sep-of-concerns.png "separationofconcerns")

 [^6]:
     IEEE 2791-2020 do permit user extensions in the _extension domain_ by referencing additional JSON Schemas.